Brandon O'Neill: Buriram United

 On 3 December 2020, O'Neill signed for Thai League 1 club, Buriram United.

 Return to Perth

 On 1 July 2021, it was announced that O'Neill would return to his hometown club on a three-year deal.
 Following the departure of Diego Castro, O’Neill was announced on 28 October as captain for the 2021/22 season.

+Newcastle Jets

+In June 2022, O'Neill signed for Newcastle Jets for the next two seasons.

+Return to Perth again

+On 31 May 2024, Perth announced O'Neill had re-signed for the club once again, on a two-year contract.

 Club statistics

 International career

 He made his debut for Australia national soccer team on 7 June 2019 in an friendly against South Korea, as a starter.